GitAlias/gitalias/doc/git-wtl/index.md

 # git wtl

-## worktree lock i.e. Lock a worktree to prevent its admin files from being pruned automatically
+## worktree lock i.e. lock a worktree to prevent its admin files from being pruned automatically

 Git alias: